The Power of Process in Healing Dissociation & Trauma (Pittsburgh, PA)

 Jamie Marich, Ph.D., LPCC-S, LICDC-CS

-Marich, currently working in private practice after many years of experience in inpatient mental health, inpatient chemical dependency, and outpatient dual diagnosis treatment, travels the world offering instruction on a variety of clinical topics.
-Jamie is the sole author of five solo books: EMDR Made Simple (2011), Trauma and the Twelve Steps (2012), Creative Mindfulness (2013), Trauma Made Simple (2014), and Dancing Mindfulness: A Creative Path to Healing and Transformation, (2015).
 Jamie was interviewed as a master clinician in the DVD, Trauma Treatment: Psychotherapy for the 21st Century (2012) alongside icons like Dr. Bessel van der Kolk, Dr. Peter Levine, Dr. Robert Scaer, and Belleruth Naparstek.
-Jamie had the privilege of offering trauma recovery retreats at the Kripalu School for Yoga & Health in the Fall of 2012, at the Esalen Institute in the Spring of 2013 and Winter of 2014, and at Amrit Yoga Institute in the Fall of 2015 and 2016.
-In 2015, Marich launched her own EMDRIA-Approved EMDR Therapy training curriculum and now enjoys training a new generation of EMDR clinicians alongside her collaborative faculty members (and friends) Amber Stiles-Bodnar and Dr. Stephen Dansiger.
-Marich and Dansiger worked collaboratively on the book EMDR Therapy & Mindfulness for Trauma Focused Care, released by Springer Publishing Company in November 2017.
+Jamie had the privilege of offering trauma recovery retreats at the Kripalu School for Yoga & Health in the Fall of 2012, at the Esalen Institute in the Spring of 2013 and Winter of 2014.
+She is a regular guest faculty presenter at the Amrit Yoga Institute in Salt Springs, Florida.
+In 2015, Marich launched her own EMDRIA-Approved EMDR Therapy training curriculum and now enjoys training a new generation of EMDR clinicians alongside her global team of collaborative faculty members and consultants.
 The New York Times featured her work with Dancing Mindfulness in 2017 as part of their Meditation for Real Life series.
-Her newest book, Process Not Perfection: Expressive Arts Solutions for Trauma Recovery is schedule for an April 2019 release.